 The Excelsior Pass Scanner app, free for businesses nationwide, provides a safe, secure way to validate the COVID-19 vaccination and/or negative test status of your patrons.
 The Scanner app is also able to validate SMART Health Cards issued by other U.S. states.

 Check with local health authorities to see if masking may still be required.
 Stay home if you're sick and get tested if you've been exposed to COVID-19 or have symptoms.

-Wash Your Hands, Cover Your Cough: Cover your cough and sneezes.
-Use your elbow or a tissue.
+Wash hands thoroughly with soap and water for at least 20 seconds, especially before eating.
+Cover your cough or sneeze with a tissue.
 Avoid touching your eyes, nose and mouth.